 If you're arriving at the park, there's really only one place to stay: the village of Tortuguero.
 This small village (only about 1,500 residents) with a heavy Afro-Caribbean culture is situated on a sandbar island right on the coast, near to the beach.
 It's the main hub from which to embark on boat and hiking tours into the park, and here you'll find most of the area's lodging and dining options.
 It's also where the airport is located.

-Much of the lodging in Tortuguero isn't as flashy as it is in other popular areas in Costa Rica like Tamarindo and Manuel Antonio National Park.
-Here you'll find mostly guesthouses and charming B&Bs, which, although lacking the amenities of four-star resorts, nonetheless make comfy and relaxing places to hang your hat.
+Much of the lodging in Tortuguero is in eco-lodges and boutique hotels in or near the town of Tortuguero.
+Each eco-lodge is its own self-contained space, with restaurants, pools, and other amenities.
+Since getting around is more complicated (boats only), most lodges are full board and provide the meals and activities for your stay.
+The accommodations available here aren't as flashy as it is in other popular areas in Costa Rica like Tamarindo and Manuel Antonio National Park.
+Although lacking the amenities of four-star resorts, nonetheless make comfy and relaxing places to hang your hat.
 That said, if luxury and creature comforts are what you're looking for, then there are some high-end eco-lodges.
-These include Tortuga Lodge and Gardens, a 27-room jaw-dropper on green grounds with some rooms overlooking the Tortuguero River.
-There's also the larger Laguna Lodge Tortuguero, which features 106 rooms, six acres of tropical gardens, and a giant blue-tiled swimming pool.
-For mid-range/budget accommodation options, try La Baula Lodge or La Casona.
+These include Tortuga Lodge and Gardens, a colorful, 29-room luxury lodge with rooms overlooking the Tortuguero River.
+There is also the larger Mawamba Lodge, located between the lagoon and the Caribbean Sea.
+For mid-range/budget accommodation options, try Laguna Lodge Tortuguero, which features 106 rooms, six acres of tropical gardens, and two giant blue-tiled swimming pools.

-For food, you'd do well to sample the Afro-Caribbean fare on offer at places like Miss Junies, a local favorite that does good jerk chicken, red snapper, and coconut fish curry; for pizzas and crepes in a relaxing setting, try Budda Cafe; and those just returning from a hike can fill up on seafood (try the Caribbean shrimp) or veggie curries at Donde Richard.
+Most lodges include all the meals for your stay.
+However, it can be fun to try some of the restaurants in other lodges for some variety.
+A great restaurant to try is Katonga (part of Mawamba Lodge).
+This floating restaurant serves International and Caribbean food, but as you enjoy lunch or dinner, the restaurant floats through the lagoon, so you can enjoy the meal while feasting on the amazing scenery with your eyes.
+Another great restaurant to try is the Green Turtle restaurant (part of Tortuga Lodge).
+Enjoy authentic Costa Rican Caribbean dishes with sweeping views of the Tortuguero River.
+For budget options, you'd do well to sample the Afro-Caribbean fare on offer at places like Miss Junies, inside Tortuguero town, a local favorite that does good jerk chicken, red snapper, and coconut fish curry; and those just returning from a hike can fill up on seafood (try the Caribbean shrimp) or veggie curries at Donde Richard.
 If you're an early bird looking for a good breakfast, go to Dorling Bakery for the cinnamon rolls and banana bread.

 Tortuguero Travel Tips